-Our brand new Turmeric Pitta Breads make a great alternative to naan bread with Indian inspired dishes like this Red Lentil Dhal.
-Red lentils are quick and easy to cook, and are packed with fibre (digestion) and protein (muscles).
-The spices help to give this dish a kick and really bring it to life.
+Our Turmeric Pittas make a great alternative to naan bread alongside Indian- inspired dishes like this Red Lentil Dhal.
+Red lentils are quick and easy to cook, and are packed with fibre and protein.
+The spices help to give this dish a lovely kick!

 Serves 2-3 as a main or 4 as a side dish